-Once a determination of responsibility has been reached, the parties will have equal opportunity to appeal, subject to standard appeal eligibility requirements.
+Once a determination of responsibility has been reached, the parties will have equal opportunity to appeal within 7 calendar days of receiving the written decision, subject to standard appeal eligibility requirements.
 Appeals are typically heard based on alleged failure to provide adequate due process, substantive new evidence not available at the time of the initial investigation/hearing, or based on the severity (or lack of severity) of the sanction applied.